mdn/content/files/en-us/web/progressive_web_apps/how_to/expose_common_actions_as_shortcuts/index.md

 {{PWASidebar}}

-Many operating systems support showing shortcut menus when the user right-clicks or long-presses an app icon.
+Many operating systems support showing shortcut menus, or jump-list, when the user right-clicks or long-presses an app icon.
 For example, on Windows, right-clicking on any pinned program in the taskbar shows a list of program-specific actions and recently opened files:

 ![The task bar in Windows, showing several pinned apps.
 The Firefox app icon was right-clicked, and the jump list is displayed, showing frequent tabs and common tasks](./jump-list.png)